Korcula – Dubrovnik

 Ferries to Croatia

-The earliest Korcula Dubrovnik ferry typically departs Korcula at about 07:30 and the last ferry usually leaves at 19:25.
+The Korcula Dubrovnik ferry typically departs from Korcula at around 07:30.

-Unfortunately, cars are not allowed to travel on ferries between Korcula and Dubrovnik.
+Currently, cars are not allowed on ferries between Korcula and Dubrovnik.

-Currently, are not permitted to board ferries from Korcula to Dubrovnik.
+Currently, you can not bring your pets on ferries from Korcula to Dubrovnik.

 More routes than anyone else.